 What is NSE’s Certification in Financial Markets (NCFM)?

-The NCFM is a certification program for those individuals who wish to learn the fundamentals of the capital markets in order to make their career in the financial markets in India.
-The certified course is necessary according to the regulations of the industry, if one is keen to be a part of the financial markets.
-The course provides a basic understanding of the concepts related to the different sections of the investment segment, the primary and the secondary markets, derivatives market and the financial statement analysis.
-The course comprises of theory as well as practical application lessons with a wide range of perspective.
+The NCFM is a certification program for individuals who wish to learn the fundamentals of the capital markets to make their career in India’s financial markets.
+The certified course is necessary according to the industry’s regulations if one is keen to be a part of the financial markets.
+The course provides a basic understanding of the concepts related to the different sections of the investment segment, the primary and the secondary markets, the derivatives market, and the financial statement analysis.
+The course comprises of theory as well as practical application lessons with a wide range of perspectives.
 The NCFM program training is conducted by the in house faculty of reliance Leap /IDBI INteq / PIFM/.
-The candidates in order to qualify require about 30 hours of intervention before they embark upon to give the online test of National Stock Exchange and get the NCFM certificate.
+The candidates in order to qualify to require about 30 hours of intervention before they embark upon to give the online test of the National Stock Exchange and get the NCFM certificate.

 What is the Chartered Financial Analyst® (CFA) charter?

 The CFA® Program focuses on investment management.
-The top employers of charterholders include the most respected financial corporations in the world, e.g., JPMorgan, Citigroup, Bank of America, Credit Suisse, Deutsche Bank, HSBC, UBS, and Wells Fargo, to name a few.
+The top employers of shareholders include the most respected financial corporations globally, e.g., JPMorgan, Citigroup, Bank of America, Credit Suisse, Deutsche Bank, HSBC, UBS, and Wells Fargo, to name a few.

-Many of these are investment banks, but the CFA® Program focuses on the knowledge and skills most relevant to the global investment management profession from the standpoint of a practitioner.
+Many of these are investment banks, but the CFA® Program focuses on the knowledge and skills most relevant to the global investment management profession from a practitioner’s standpoint.